Tummy Tuck Chicago

 Dr. Makhlouf believes that the pre-operative appointment is one of the most important parts of getting excellent results.
 The procedure is explained in even more detail along with risks and complications, medical history is again reviewed, instructions for pre and post operative care are given as well as the prescriptions.

 On the morning of surgery, Dr. Makhlouf carefully marks the patient.
-Patients are then given an intravenous antibiotic and SCD boots are placed these massage the legs and help avoid the formation of blood clots.
-The procedure can range from an hour and a half to four hours.
+Patients are then given an intravenous antibiotic and SCD boots are placed.
+These massage the legs and help avoid the formation of blood clots.
+The procedure can range from 1.5 – 4 hours.
 Patients are able to return to their homes the same day of the surgery after they have demonstrated that they can walk, talk, retain fluids and urinate.

 Frequently Asked Questions